ComputerScienceHouse/WebDrink-2.0/README.md

 # WebDrink 2.0

-A rewrite of the web interface [Drink](http://csh.rit.edu/projects.php), the networked vending machines on Computer Science House.
-Used for managing inventory, applying credits, dropping drinks, and more.
-Includes and updated, mobile-friendly interface and an API for easily creating new Drink clients.
+A rewrite of the web interface for [Drink](http://csh.rit.edu/projects.php), the networked vending machines on Computer Science House.
+It can be used for managing inventory, applying credits, dropping drinks, and more.
+It includes an updated, mobile-friendly interface and an API for easily creating new Drink clients.

 Based on the original [WebDrink](https://github.com/ComputerScienceHouse/WebDrink).
 Uses [Drink-JS](https://github.com/ComputerScienceHouse/Drink-JS) to communicate with the Drink hardware.